5thComrade/Notes/JavaScriptDesignPatterns.md

 ---

-## Chapter 2.
-“Pattern”-ity Testing, Proto-Patterns, and the Rule of Three
+## “Pattern”-ity Testing, Proto-Patterns, and the Rule of Three

 ### What is a Proto-Pattern?
 A pattern that has not yet conclusively passed the “pattern”-ity tests is usually referred to as a proto-pattern.